Rapid Charge EV

 While a dead battery can happen anywhere, there are a few scenarios that pop up again and again around South Florida:

 If you routinely commute between places like Coral Springs, Margate, and Davie or along I-95 to job sites in Pembroke Pines, Plantation, or Miramar, planning your charging stops ahead of time is the best prevention.
-Still, if you miscalculate, Rapid Charge EV is one call away at (954) 628-2393 or (954) 278-4454.
+Still, if you miscalculate, we're one call away at (954) 278-4454.

 Preventing future "0% on I-95" emergencies